CVE-2023-28252

 added_len_check_before_memcpyadded_bounds_check_on_offsetadded_index_range_check

-Exploitation relied on pool feng shui to shape the kernel heap layout before triggering the bug.
-The attacker sprayed allocations of a controlled size -- using calls such as NtQuerySystemInformation -- to position predictable objects adjacent to the CLFS container context in the paged pool.
-When the OOB write fires, it corrupts a field in one of these adjacent allocations.
-In the Nokoyawa exploit, this was used to overwrite a process token pointer in the current process's EPROCESS structure, replacing the token of the attacker's process with a copy of the SYSTEM token.
+Kaspersky's analysis reveals the full Nokoyawa exploitation chain.
+The operators used pool feng shui to shape the kernel heap layout before triggering the bug.
+Allocations of a controlled size (via NtQuerySystemInformation) were sprayed to position predictable objects adjacent to the CLFS container context in the paged pool.
+When the OOB write fired, it corrupted a field in one of these adjacent allocations, specifically the process token pointer in the current process's EPROCESS structure, overwriting it with a copy of the SYSTEM token.

-The full exploitation chain proceeds as follows: the attacker places a crafted .blf file on disk, opens it with CreateLogFile to trigger CLFS metadata parsing, which performs the out-of-bounds write through the corrupted offset.
-The write lands on a carefully positioned pool object, enabling the token swap.
-After the swap, the attacker's process runs with SYSTEM privileges and can execute arbitrary code, deploy ransomware payloads, or disable security tooling.
+The full chain: place a crafted .blf file on disk, spray the paged pool to position objects, open the BLF with CreateLogFile to trigger CLFS metadata parsing, which performs the out-of-bounds write through the corrupted offset.
+The write lands on the positioned object, enabling the token swap.
+After the swap, the process runs with SYSTEM privileges and the ransomware deployment begins.

 Patch Analysis

-The patch shipped in KB5025239 (build 10.0.22621.1555) adds explicit bounds validation on offset fields within BLF metadata blocks before they are used as write targets.
-Specifically, range checks were introduced for cbSymbolZone and related offset fields to verify that they fall within the boundaries of the allocated metadata buffer.
-If an offset exceeds the legitimate range, the operation is rejected before any write occurs, eliminating the out-of-bounds condition entirely.
+The patch shipped in KB5025239 (build 10.0.22621.1555) adds bounds validation on offset fields within BLF metadata blocks before they are used as write targets.
+Range checks were introduced for cbSymbolZone and related offset fields.
+If an offset exceeds the valid range, the operation is rejected before any write occurs.

 Detection